-Additionally, the county will initiate the annual countywide test of NotifyJoCo at 10 a.m., March 8.
+Additionally, the county will utilize this time to conduct its annual countywide test of NotifyJoCo Mass Notification System.
 Those who have signed up for NotifyJoCo, will receive a test message, based on the communication preferences selected (phone call, text, email).
 Residents are encouraged to sign up for NotifyJoCo or review their account details ahead of the test.
 Register or sign in at notifyjoco.org.

-The county now has available a severe weather service guide, where you can find resources to prepare for severe weather.
+The county’s severe weather service guide is featured on the homepage of its website, jocogov.org/severeweather.
+There you can find resources to prepare for severe weather.
 When there’s an active threat of severe weather, the county will use this webpage to keep visitors informed of the latest on the storm and any county service-related impacts.

 In coordination with the National Weather Service, the county this week, will promote on social media preparedness themes each day to highlight different disaster scenarios.
 They include: